Kaushik-Ss/WiFi-Login-Automation/readme.md

 Hostel WiFi Login Automated using Python
 Works for users with this login page, takes in **username and password** uses Selenium, an open-source tool that automates web browsers to login to login page

+# Disclaimer
+- **Created for educational purposes only**
+- **This program does not break nor harm any server it simply opens a browser and types in your password and username to login**
+- **This tool is only for educational purpose.
+If you use this tool for other purposes except education I am not be responsible in such cases**

 ## **LATEST BUILD - main.py**
 <img src="https://user-images.githubusercontent.com/75175772/171265320-e75e2d85-3648-45d9-bf6b-82596d38d653.png" alt="login" width="400"/>